 Loading Events

-Will Sofrin talks about the history and impact of the USCGC Eagle
+Will Sofrin Presents the History and Impact of the USCGC Eagle

 November 21 @ 7:00 pm - 8:30 pm

-Home » Events » Will Sofrin talks about the history and impact of the USCGC Eagle
+Home » Events » Will Sofrin Presents the History and Impact of the USCGC Eagle

 SBMM is proud to host a special event as part of its Maritime Distinguished Speaker Series, featuring Santa Barbara resident and seasoned sailor Will Sofrin.
 Sofrin will share his unique insights on the legendary USCGC Eagle.
 Join us on November 21, 2024, at 7:00 p.m. for an engaging evening as Sofrin delves into the history and impact of the USCGC Eagle.
 Admission is free for SBMM Navigators Circle members, $10 for other members, and $20 for the general public.

-The USCGC Eagle, renowned as America’s Tall Ship, is set to embark on a significant Pacific tour in 2025, marking a pivotal chapter in maritime history.
-This tour, which will trace the historic routes of the Coast Guard’s early revenue cutters, celebrates the legacy of the Eagle and its crucial role in training the future leaders of the U.S. Coast Guard.
-In anticipation of this historic journey, the Santa Barbara Maritime Museum is proud to host a special event as part of its Maritime Distinguished Speaker Series, featuring Santa Barbara resident and seasoned sailor Will Sofrin.
+The USCGC Eagle, renowned as America’s Tall Ship, is set to potentially embark on a significant Pacific tour in 2025, marking a pivotal chapter in maritime history.
+This possible tour, which would trace the historic routes of the Coast Guard’s early revenue cutters, would celebrate the legacy of the Eagle and its crucial role in training the future leaders of the U.S. Coast Guard.
+In anticipation of this potentially historic journey, the Santa Barbara Maritime Museum is proud to host a special event as part of its Maritime Distinguished Speaker Series, featuring Santa Barbara resident and seasoned sailor Will Sofrin.
 Sofrin will share his unique insights on this legendary vessel.
 Join us on November 21, 2024, at 7:00 p.m. for an engaging evening as Sofrin delves into the history and impact of the USCGC Eagle.

 A Storied Past: From Nazi Germany to the U.S. Coast Guard